free excel invoice templates

 Solution 1: Customizing the first tax formula to ignore shipping cost

-1. First make a backup copy of your invoice template.
+1. First make a backup copy of your Excel template.
 This enables you to start again in case something goes wrong during customization.

 2. Open your template in Excel.